gong0218/machine-learning-nanodegree-capstone/report.md

   - Final value: 2

 **subsample**:
-  - Initial value:
+  - Initial value:1
   - Search values: [0.5,0.6,0.8,1]
   - Final value: 0.8

- For LSTM, I tried to tune below hyper parameters.
+For LSTM, belows are final parameters I tried to tune, and they gave the best result.

 **sequence length**:
   - Initial value: 1